 The PQI process has been effective in identifying areas for improvement and testing for the effectiveness of the improvement actions taken, modifies improvement efforts as needed, and keeps staff members informed throughout the process.
-ChildNet has been able to utilize Six Sigma workgroups to improve its performance in both Circuit 17 and Circuit 15 on the statewide scorecard.
+ChildNet has been able to utilize Six Sigma workgroups to improve its performance in both Circuit 17 and Circuit 15 on the statewide DCF scorecard.
 ChildNet is data-driven and performance focused with an unwavering commitment to the children and families in the communities it serves.
-This commitment is demonstrate by ChildNet being a high performer on the scorecard in both Circuits.
-The Director of CQI and the Program Officer of Quality Operations were part of the Department's Results Oriented Accountability (ROA) Technical Advisory Group and the CQI sub-group.
+This commitment is demonstrated by ChildNet being a high performer on the scorecard in both Circuits.
+ChildNet staff were part of the Department's Results Oriented Accountability (ROA) Technical Advisory Group and the CQI sub-group.
 ROA serves to instill a culture of transparency and accountability throughout the Child Welfare Community and to drive system-wide improvements in decision-making about the use of resources, quality and amount of services provided, and policies and practices which influence child and family outcomes.
-ChildNet's CEO is now part of DCF's performance measures workgroup.
+ROA relies on key activity phases with the intention of operating on a continuous basis to support a theory the Child Welfare system is assessing performance on stated outcomes, finding new or promising interventions, reviewing both internal and external validity of interventions and conducting continuous quality improvement to ensure the organization is learning and moving toward greater achievement of goals.